Likelemba

-Likelemba is an African solidarity savings mechanism where several members put a certain sum of money in a "pot" and, every month, the total amount contained in the pot is then donated to one of the participating members - a sort of little lottery.
+Likelemba is an African solidarity savings mechanism, a type of ROSCA (rotating savings and credit association), where several members put a certain sum of money in a "pot" and, every month, the total amount contained in the pot is then disbursed to one of the participating members.

 Example

 Twelve people - typically women - put 100€ every month in their "likelemba pot".